gvanhorn38/fish_eye/data_format.md

-    "start_frame" :            // Start frame for this "clip", used to index into the ARIS file "end_frame" :              // End frame for this "clip", used to index into the ARIS file "upstream_direction" :     // Either `left` or `right` "clip_meter_width" :       // Width of clip frames in meters "frames" : [                                      // Should have one entry for each frame {
+    "start_frame" :            // Start frame for this "clip", used to index into the ARIS file "end_frame" :              // End frame for this "clip", used to index into the ARIS file "upstream_direction" :     // Either `left` or `right` "clip_meter_width" :       // Width of a frame in meters "clip_meter_height" :      // Height of a frame in meters "frames" : [                                      // Should have one entry for each frame {
             "frame_num" : ,                           // the frame number from the ARIS file